pranigopu/pranigopu.github.io/docs/philosophy/ethics/1-standard-of-value.md

 **NOTE**: _Logically, reason and free will are inseparable, since the ability to pursue the truth presupposes the ability to focus consistently and thus consciously on the truth as opposed to the false or the arbitrary.
 In other words, there can be no reason without free will, and since the basis of free will is the ability to direct one's focus, the fullest exercise of free will is the exercise of reason._

 # The source of purpose
+_First, some definitions_...

+<details><summary><b>Thing</b></summary>That which exists.
+This could be an entity (i.e. that which exists as it is independent of consciousness), or an aspect of an entity (i.e. a part of the entity that is inseparable from its identity; this can be grasped by a consciousness' selective focus on the entity).</details>

+<details><summary><b>Context</b></summary>A context of a thing is a set of things that are related to it logically (e.g. based on similaries and differences), causally (e.g. based on actions, reactions and interactions), or both.
+Since any part of reality has identity and changes according to its identity, and since [multiplicity and interactivity are inherent in reality](https://pranigopu.github.io/philosophy/metaphysics/key-metaphysical-implications.html#multiplicity-and-interactivity), every part of reality is related to one or more things both logically and causally.
+Furthermore, by causality, any entity acts according to its own identity and the identity of its context.
+For example, water boils at different temperatures based on different pressure conditions; these conditions are the context of water's boiling point.
+As another example, a creature tends to behave one way toward benevolent creatures (e.g. in a friendly or at least non-hostile way) and another way toward malevolent creatures (e.g. in a threatened or hostile way); here, the nature of the creatures it is interacting with is the context of its behaviour.</details>

+<details><summary><b>Potential</b></summary>By causality, each change is derived from the identity of the entities that change or cause the change.
+Thus, an entity with a certain identity in a certain context is tied to a range of changes, both present (i.e. existent) and absent (i.e. non-existent).
+A potential is an absent change tied to a certain entity in a certain context.<br><br><b>NOTE</b>: <i>To say something will happen or can happen is to identify the relationship between a certain kind of change and a certain kind of entity within a certain kind of context.
+Hence, we see that potential can only be identified with respect to history, i.e. what can happen can only be identified with respect to what has happened.</i></details>

+---

+_To summarise the above (credits to ChatGPT)_...

+A "thing" is anything that exists, either as an independent entity or a part of one, and its context consists of related things that influence its identity and behavior; potential refers to the presently absent changes tied to an entity's identity within some context, and it can be grasped through knowledge of the past actions of the entity within this context.

+---

+_Back to the main discussion_...

-This is our context so far.
-With this context in mind, let us look upon ourselves.
+With the [established context](#setting-the-context) in mind, let us look upon ourselves.
 Do we act only as acted upon?
 No, we also act in a way that orients us toward a consciously identified potential, perhaps adapting to how we are acted upon but always orienting ourselves toward something in particular.
 Furthermore, we also push ourselves to act toward the consciously identified potential without needing to be acted upon at every step.
 In other words, we are not only reactive but also consciously proactive.

 What if there were no consciously identified potential to act toward?
 Then, we can have no conscious orientation, since there is nothing to consciously orient ourselves toward.
 Even if we push ourselves to act, it would be toward nothing in particular, which means it would be toward nothing; this also means our focus would be toward nothing.
 In other words, we would exist without the exerise of focus, and hence, without the exercise of consciousness, and hence, without the exercise of anything that can sustain our existence as conscious beings.
 If we have not already become a vegetable or a corpse, we would soon become one, unless, of course, we turn toward some potential and act.